COME JOIN US…..

 23rd– Social Security/ Benefits for Young Adults

 Join us for our FREEIndependent Living/Life Skills and Social group!

 Since 1992, Disability Achievement Center has been serving people of all ages with disabilities in Pinellas and Pasco Counties.
-We are a community driven 501(c)3 not for profit resource center that serves people with all types of disabilities and their families at all stages of life.
+We are a consumer driven 501(c)3 not for profit resource center that serves people with all types of disabilities and their families at all stages of life.
 We are constantly growing, changing and seeking new ways to support your achievement.

 We are all about practical, person centered achievement that puts your goals front and center through empowerment.